icp4a/automation-decision-services-samples/samples/UseTestingTutorial/README.md

 ## Learning objectives
 - Add tests to a decision service.
 - Build a decision service archive and check the unit test results.
+- Look at the test results using the embedded build service.

 ## Audience

-This tutorial is for technical and business users who want to add unit tests to their decision service.
+This tutorial is for technical and business users who want to learn how to add unit tests to their decision services.
 Some knowledge of Java is required.

 ## Time required